 Apply policies and expectations consistently.
 Fairness is key to earning respect.
 Avoid favoritism and treat all team members with equity.
 Consistency in your decision-making establishes a sense of fairness and predictability within the team.

 To gain respect from subordinates, prioritize leading by example, emphasizing reliability and commitment.

 Open and transparent communication is essential; actively listen, value input, and offer clear feedback.

 Try to understand and address the challenges your team faces, showing empathy for professional and personal concerns.

 Recognition for their efforts is crucial — I publicly acknowledged achievements and provided positive reinforcement.
 People love public praise.
 I was not perfect as a manager, but that is one thing I tried to do.

 Listen to my podcast on this subject!

 When we like people, our emotions become involved.
 Emotions are closely linked to feelings.
-When we feel happy, peaceful, excited, and joyful, it reaches our most primal core.
-We feel a sense of well-being.
+I think both reach our most primal core when we feel happy, peaceful, excited, and joyful.

 “Feelings are mental experiences of body states, which arise as the brain interprets emotions, themselves physical states arising from the body’s responses to external stimuli.
 (The order of such events is: I am threatened, experience fear, and feel horror.)”